moein-shariatnia/Deep-Learning/Image Colorization Tutorial/README.md

 ![baseline](./files/baseline.png)

+As you can see, although this baseline model has some basic understanding of some most common objects in images like sky, trees, … its output is far from something appealing and it cannot decide on the color of rare objects.
+It also displays some color spillovers and circle-shaped mass of color (center of first image of second row) which is not good at all.
+So, it seems like that with this small dataset we cannot get good results with this strategy. **Therefore, we change our strategy!**

 ## 2- A new strategy - the final model

 Here is the focus of this article and where I'm going to explain what I did to overcome the last mentioned problem.
 Inspired by an idea in Super Resolution literature, I decided to pretrain the generator separately in a supervised and deterministic manner to avoid the problem of "the blind leading the blind" in the GAN game where neither generator nor discriminator knows anything about the task at the beginning of training.